 Import controls are generally formulated following a process called Pest Risk Analysis, which looks at the pest, its host plant, its country or countries of origin, and its potential for causing significant damage if introduced.
 If it meets the criteria it is listed as a 'quarantine' pest, and import controls are formulated accordingly.
 Our Forest Research agency has prepared a Pest Risk Analysis for oak processionary moth, and the outcome of the UK’s request to list it as a quarantine pest is awaited from the EU.

-What measures are available to the UK authorities to stop further accidental introductions?
+What measures are available to stop further accidental introductions?

 What measures are in place to stop accidental spread from the outbreak areas?

 The controls on the sale of oak trees grown in the outbreak areas are the same as those which apply to imports: oak plants must not be more than 2 metres high, and must have been inspected and found free from all life stages of the moth.
 The moth is less likely to colonise or lay eggs on trees smaller than this, and visual inspection is much more practicable on small trees than it is on larger, semi-mature trees such as those used in landscaping work.
 In addition, it is not permitted to move oak material arising from pruning or felling of oak trees in the affected areas without consulting the Forestry Commission.
 Please contact our Plant Health Service, 0131 314 6414, for details of requirements.